Skip to main content

 Game server launches

 One dedicated server starts.
-All matched lobbies get the same matchId and server.ports[].
+All matched lobbies get the same matchId and server.network_ports[].

 6